hans-mayer/synflood.c/README.md

 buffer in an attempt to set up a new connection with us (at this point the connection is "half open" which is why the SYN Flooding Attack is also known as the "Half Open Attack").
-The half open connections can be seen on the server side with `netstat -nat | grep "SYN_RECV"`.
+The half open connections can be seen on the server side with `netstat -nat | grep SYN_RECV`.
 By sending multiple SYNs per second, we can try to get the server to exhaust it's memory and thus make it to be unable to serve legitimate clients.